 - 3/4 cup heavy cream

-- 6 ounces chocolate, for dipping You can use milk or semi-sweet here – I recommend something like Ghirardelli melting wafers.
+- 6 ounces chocolate, for dipping You can use milk or semi-sweet here – I recommend something like Ghirardelli melting wafers – still not chocolate chips.

 - chopped walnuts or pecans, for rolling

-Serve + Store: Enjoy immediately!
-Keep truffles in an airtight container in the fridge for about 2 weeks.
-These make a wonderful addition to holiday cookie plates or a simple & elegant gift.
+- Serve + Store: Enjoy once the chocolate has set!
+Store truffles in an airtight container in the fridge for about 2 weeks.
+These make a wonderful addition to holiday cookie plates or an elegant homemade gift.